AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 client virtual IP address, connection duration, total received bytes, total transmitted bytes, and login and logout time.
 Two logs will be generated for each VPN connection.
-One is when the connection is established, the other when it’s disconnected.
+One is when the connection is established, the other when it is disconnected.

 Example logs: